·

 This happened to me far too often, so I want to share with you some tips on working on new habits.
 I’m sure these will help you to succeed with your intentions.

-- Start small.
-There are 190+ ideas on what you can track in your habit trackers, but using all of them at once is absolutely counterproductive.
+There are plenty of ideas on what you can track in your habit trackers, but using all of them at once is absolutely counterproductive.
 The more new habits you have to track the more likely you’ll slack on those.
 So start from just a few, but pay extra attention to making sure you do them every day.

 What If You Fail?